castorini/pygaggle/docs/experiments-robust04-monot5-gpu.md

 # Neural Pointwise Ranking Baselines on Robust04 - with GPU

-This page contains instructions for running monoT5 on the Robust 04 collection using Google GPUs.
+This page contains instructions for running monoT5 on the Robust 04 collection using GPUs.

 To learn more about monoT5, please read "Document Ranking with a Pretrained Sequence-to-Sequence Model" [(Nogueira et al., 2020)](https://www.aclweb.org/anthology/2020.findings-emnlp.63.pdf)